dunstontc/learn-go/code/Kernighan/tgpl/notes/02-Program-Structure.md

   panic recover
 ```

 These names are not reserved, so you may use them in declarations.
-We’ll see a handful of places where redeclaring one of them makes sense, but beware of the potential for confusion.
+We'll see a handful of places where redeclaring one of them makes sense, but beware of the potential for confusion.

 If an entity is declared within a function, it is *local* to that function.
 If declared outside of a function, however, it is visible in all files of the package to which it belongs.
 The case of the first letter of a name determines its visibility across package boundaries.
 If the name begins with an upper-case letter, it is *exported*, which means that it is visible and accessible outside of its own package and may be referred to by other parts of the program, as with Printf in the fmt package.
 Package names themselves are always in lower case.